Akhyar Rashid: Youth

 On 15 October 2018, he was named in the under-19 side for the 2018 AFC U-19 Championship.

 Akhyar made 6 appearances in 2017 Southeast Asian Games for Malaysia U23.
 He has played in the final against Thailand which Malaysia lost 0–1 due to an own goal scored by Malaysian keeper Haziq Nadzli.
 On 23 November 2017, Akhyar has been enlisted in Malaysia U22's 30-man provisional squad for the 2018 AFC U-23 Championship and on 29 December 2017 he was selected to play at the tournament.

-Akhyar was named in the 20-man Malaysia Squad for the 2018 Asian Games.
-On 15 August, Akhyar scored of Malaysia's goals in a 3–1 win over Kyrgyzstan.
+Akhyar was named in the 20-man Malaysia under-23 for the 2018 Asian Games.
+On 15 August, Akhyar scored a goal in a 3–1 win over Kyrgyzstan.

 Senior

-In March 2018, Akhyar was called up to the Malaysian national team for the matches against Mongolia.
-On 22 March 2018, he earned his first international cap for Malaysia in the friendly match against Mongolia, coming on as a substitute for Mahali Jasuli in the 45th minute.
-In just his first appearance for Malaysia, Akhyar scored his first international goal in the match against Mongolia.
+In March 2018, Akhyar was called up to the Malaysian national team for the friendly against Mongolia.
+On 22 March 2018, he earned his first international cap at the Bukit Jalil National Stadium, coming on as a substitute for Mahali Jasuli in the 45th minute.
+In just his first appearance for Malaysia, Akhyar scored his first international goal.

 On 4 November 2018, he was named in the Malaysia national team for the 2018 AFF Championship.

-In June 2019, Akhyar was named in the 23-man for the FIFA World Cup Qualifier against Timor-Leste which Malaysia won 7–1.
+In June 2019, Akhyar was named in the 23-man for the 2022 FIFA World Cup qualifier against Timor-Leste which Malaysia won 7–1 in the first leg and 5–1 in the second leg.
+Akhyar scored a goal in each match.

+On 23 March 2022, in what was Malaysia's first match under the new head coach Kim Pan-gon, Akhyar scored a brace against Philippines in a friendly match, resulting in a 2–0 victory.
+Akhyar also represented the nation at the 2023 AFC Asian Cup where he played in all of the group stage matches.